Kabankalan

+Kabankalan is applying for a Highly Urbanized City (HUC).
+It is also the second city with the highest gross and net income in Negros Occidental next to Bacolod.

 The city hosts three major festivals: the Kabankalan Sinulog every third Sunday of January (celebrated together with Cebu City), Udyakan sa Kabankalan and the Charter Anniversary.
 Kabankalan is also known for its Mag-aso Falls and the Balicaocao Resort.
 Also located in the city is the main campus of the Central Philippines State University (CPSU).

 Kabankalan City won the major award as the "Best Performing City" in Region VI in the 2011 Regional Search for Excellence in Local Governance (EXCEL).
 The award was given during the Pagdayaw 2011 program held at the Iloilo Grand Hotel in December 2011.